menu

 In addition, of particular note, 2.8% of the people in the Topawa neighborhood currently reside in a correction facility, held due to punishment for a crime.

-Also, the Topawa neighborhood stands out for having an average per capita income lower than 96.5% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the Topawa neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.5% of the neighborhoods in America.
 Also of note, 55.0% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Diversity